Follow This Process To Hire A SolidWorks Star

-Its official, you have come to the conclusion that there aren’t enough hours in a day to handle all of the work your team is required to do.
-This is an enviable position although it might not feel that way right now.
+It’s official, you have come to the conclusion that there aren’t enough hours in a day to handle all of the work your team is required to do.

-So what do you do?
-You decide that it's time to start interviewing to find that new SolidWorks star that is going to help get your design team back on track.
+It’s time to grow your team.
+You’re ready to find that new SolidWorks star that can get up and running fast, and get your design team back on track.

-But where do you start?
-How do you know who the right person is?
-More importantly, how do you know that they will have the core competencies to produce at a high volume and become an integral part of your team?
+But where is this person, and how will you know when you’ve found them?
+How do you know they have the core competencies required to produce at a high volume and become an integral part of your team?

 Simple - you test them.

 Experts say a simple test isn’t enough.
-In fact they say the more difficult the test is, the better.
+In fact leading employers and hiring experts say the more difficult the test is, the better.
 This is meant to weed out the contenders from the pretenders.
 Only a comprehensive test of one’s CAD skills will separate the stars from the rest.